Fitch boosts Italian bonds amid Ukraine tensions

 Spanish debt - which tends to track its Italian equivalent - also held its own, as did euro zone benchmark German Bunds.

-But lower-rated bonds, such as Portugal’s and Greece‘s, global stocks and currencies struggled after Ukrainian forces killed up to five pro-Russia separatists and Russia conducted military drills near the border, raising fears it was gearing up to invade.
+But lower-rated bonds, global stocks and currencies struggled after Ukrainian forces killed up to five pro-Russia separatists and Russia conducted military drills near the border, raising fears it was gearing up to invade.

 Emerging from recession at the end of last year, Italy has benefited from a vast improvement in financing conditions.
 Fitch pointed out that its average issuing yield in the first quarter or the year was 1.6 percent, a historic low.